AdaCore/training_material/courses/spark_for_ada_programmers/050_flow_analysis/01-introduction.rst

 * Control Dependence Graph (CDG) - control dependencies in a program

   - **Nodes** - statements or blocks
-  - **Edges** - represent execution of one node is dependent on another
+  - **Edges** - represent that execution of one node is dependent on another

 * Data Dependence Graph (DDG) - models data flow where edges represent